HundrED Q & A

 Why was HundrED founded?

-We believe if you want to make a change in the world, start with schools.
-We founded HundrED to improve education to help enable this change.
+We believe in the transformative power of schools.
+If you want to make a change in the world, start with schools.
+We founded HundrED to help to improve education so that every child can get the education they deserve.

-We believe that the school’s mission is to help young people flourish in life in spite of the changes happening around them.
-As the world changes, schools need to change to meet demands.
+We believe that the purpose of education is to help young people flourish in life, no matter what happens.
+As the world changes, education needs to change to meet current needs and help prepare children for the future.

 Do you focus on all education?